 Difference Between Traditional Hypothesis Testing and the TST Approach

 In hypothesis testing, the statistical approach is used to either “reject” or “fail to reject” the null hypothesis.
 When using the TST approach (Chapter 5.3.1 Issue C, Option 1), or reversed hypothesis testing, the null hypothesis states, “the sample is toxic,” and attainment with the water quality objective is demonstrated by rejecting the null hypothesis.
-The alternative hypothesis is “the sample is not toxic”.
-In contrast, the null hypothesis (H0) in traditional hypothesis testing generally states that there is no difference between the organism’s response in the test water sample and the organism’s response in the control water.
+The alternative hypothesis is “the sample is not toxic.”
+In contrast, the null hypothesis (H0) in traditional hypothesis testing generally states that there is no difference between the organisms’ response in the test water sample and the organisms’ response in the control water.
 In other words, the traditional null hypothesis is “the sample is not toxic.”

-Using the TST, the null hypothesis is rephrased to ask if the mean response of the organism in the test sample (e.g., ambient receiving water) is less than a defined biological amount.
+Using the TST, the null hypothesis is rephrased to ask if the mean response of the organisms in the test sample (e.g., ambient water) is less than a defined biological amount.
 The null hypothesis is stated to allow some percent difference from the control to be acceptable.

 The Food and Drug Administration has successfully used this approach in bioequivalence testing for many years to evaluate drugs, as have many researchers in other biological fields.
 In addition, this approach has been used to evaluate required cleanup for superfund sites.
 This option directly incorporates statistical significance and biological importance through the use of the RMD.

-This use of the TST approach would also define both the both α and β error rates (U.S. EPA 2010b).
+This use of the TST approach would also define both the α and β error rates (U.S. EPA 2010b).
 Although the U.S. EPA test method manuals require an α of 5 percent (0.05), a level of β is not specified in traditional hypothesis testing (U.S. EPA 1995, 2002 a, b, c).
 The TST approach defines both the α and β error rates to further protect water quality.
 Defining both α and β provides greater confidence that truly non-toxic effluent samples are identified as non- toxic and truly toxic effluent samples are identified as toxic.
 Defining α also accounts for normal method variability; further ensuring that an effluent is correctly declared toxic or non-toxic.

 Correctly identifying toxicity in effluent is often a critical first step in implementing control measures to protect beneficial uses in receiving waters.

 Besides failing to specify β, the traditional hypothesis testing presents two other issues when analyzing data.
-The first issue is that this approach does not clearly define how much of a difference between the test organism’s response and the control organism’s response will result in rejecting the null hypothesis.
+The first issue is that this approach does not clearly define how much of a difference between the test organisms’ response and the control organisms’ response will result in rejecting the null hypothesis.
 A statistically significant difference may or may not be biologically significant.
 The second issue is that a traditional hypothesis approach provides no incentive to produce high quality data.
 Using a traditional hypothesis test, an exceedance of the water quality objective occurs only when the null hypothesis is rejected.
 The lower the quality of the test data, (i.e., data with high within-test variability), the more difficult it is to reject the null hypothesis.
 Thus, with a traditional hypothesis test, low quality data is less likely to detect toxicity and lead to an exceedance of the water quality objective.
 Using the TST approach, with a restated null hypothesis, an exceedance of the water quality objective occurs only when the null hypothesis cannot be rejected.
 Because higher quality data can help with rejecting the null hypothesis dischargers have an incentive to produce high quality data with low within-test variability.

 Comparison of Current Conditions and the Preferred Option